Whitey Kurowski: Legacy

 Kurowski was a huge contributor for the Cardinals during their most successful run as a franchise, winning the World Series in 1942, 1944 and 1946 and adding another National League pennant in 1943.
 In games that Kurowski played, the Cardinals had a winning percentage of .620, finishing in second place or higher in every season of his career and winning 90+ games in all but two seasons.
 After retiring, the Redbirds wouldn't finish as high as second place again until 1957, and wouldn't claim another National League pennant until 1964.

 The five time National League All-Star started the 1946 All-Star Game at third base.
 But Kurowski's impact each season was felt long after the Midsummer Classic, as he proved to be a consistent player as the dog days of an often unforgiving baseball summer wore on.
 For instance, his slugging percentage increased by 15 points in the second half of the season, and he maintained his career .286 batting average across both halves of the season.
 Moreover, he hit 47% more home runs (and 15% more extra-base hits) in the second half of the season.

 Such was his consistency that Kurowski appeared five times in the National League MVP ballot, in 1942 and from 1944 through 1947.

 He gained induction into the National Polish-American Hall of Fame in 1988.

 Kurowski was selected to the St. Louis Cardinals Hall of Fame in 2024.

-Kurowski died in Sinking Spring, Pennsylvania, at age 81.
+Kurowski died in Sinking Spring, Pennsylvania on December 9, 1999 at age 81.